 by Sharon Schweiter

-Heading out on a trip should be fun and enjoyable, but packing for that trip stresses many of us out.
+Heading out on vacation should be fun and enjoyable, but packing for that trip stresses many of us out.
 Did I remember everything?
 Is the suitcase too heavy?
-How can I maximize space?
+How can I maximize space while packing this suitcase?

-Like any art form—preparation and thought go into a well-packed bag.
-Before you pack, create a list of events to be attended, adventure activities, work and evening gatherings requiring professional or evening attire.
+Like any art form, preparation and thought go into a well-packed bag.
+Before you pack your suitcase, create a list of events to be attended, adventure activities, yoga classes, work and evening gatherings requiring professional or evening attire.

 Once you’ve selected clothes to wear, remove one outfit.
-Let’s face it; no one wears everything they pack.
+Let’s face it; no one wears everything they pack!
 There’s always something that can be cut.
-Select more tops than trousers or skirts because you can easily wear bottoms twice.
+Select more tops than pants or skirts because you can easily wear bottoms twice.

 More tips on how to be a better packer: